Bern Minster: The building

 The Minster of Bern is located on the southern side of the Aare peninsula.
 The cathedral is oriented east and west like the rest of the Old City of Bern.
 To the north, Münstergasse runs along the side of the building.
 The west façade of the Münster dominates Münsterplatz.
 On the south side of the cathedral is the Münsterplattform.

 It is a three nave basilica without a transept.
 The entire cathedral is 84.2 m long and 33.68 m wide.
 The central nave is 39.37 m long by 11.10 m wide and is 20.70 m high.
 The two side naves are very similar in dimensions, the north nave is 52.50 m long, while the southern one is slightly longer at 52.72 m.
 They are both 6.45 m wide and 10.40 m high.
 The altar house and choir together are 25.20 m long, 10.92 m wide and 19.40 m high.
 The cathedral has a single tower in the west, which is 100.60 m high.
 Below the tower, there is a 10.15 m long by 10.46 m wide, tower hall.

 There are a total of ten bays in the building.
 The central nave has five of these bays.
 Each of the side naves has two bays, with side chapels built against the exterior walls.
 The last bay is within the choir.

 The central nave walls are supported by fourteen flying buttresses.
 Each buttress starts at a decorated column which rises above the roof of the side naves and side chapels.
 The buttresses rise at an angle of 43° 30’.
 The lower side of the buttresses are decorated with egg-shaped cut outs, with vesica piscis and spandrel designs.

 The majority of the building is built from local sandstone.
 The vaults are built of brick.
 In the 18th century, limestone sheathing was added to the pillars.
-Most of the sandstone came from a quarry at Ostermundingen.
-Additional material came from three other quarries, each with differing color and quality.
+Most of the sandstone came from a quarry at Ostermundigen.
+Additional material came from three other quarries, each with differing colour and quality.
 The various stone types were used more or less randomly throughout the entire building.
 The pillar bases, capitals, windows and sculptures are all from the highest quality, blue sandstone from the Gurten quarry, south of Bern.
 During reconstruction projects in the 19th and 20th centuries, several other sandstone types were used.